The Right Maintenance Contractor is a Key Asset

 This task of sourcing and vetting all of the different types of contractors takes up a considerable amount of time.
 How do you find maintenance contractors?
 Try local business associations, Google, and online directories such as Angi.

 Your goal is to find maintenance professionals whom you can rely on consistently.
 One time fixes aren’t good enough.
-And if these contractors can fit in with your software guided system, you’re creating a repeatable, easily managed process.
+And if these contractors can fit in with your software guided system, you’re creating a repeatable, easily managed maintenance process.

 10 Ways to Get the Best Maintenance Service

 Here’s a detailed process to find the best maintenance contractors:

 - have a clear, written, detailed description of your project or ongoing maintenance service needs and set a realistic budget